jwtk/jjwt/README.md

 <a name="json-jackson-custom-types"></a>
 #### Parsing of Custom Claim Types

-By default JJWT will only convert simple claim types: String, Date, Long, Integer, Short and Byte.
+By default JJWT will only convert simple claim types: String, Instant, Long, Integer, Short and Byte.
 If you need to deserialize other types you can configure the `JacksonDeserializer` by passing a `Map` of claim names to types in through a constructor.
 For example: